 Just around the corner was an interesting cemetery behind a the Stift St. Peter Church.
 Now, I am not one to walk through cemeteries unless I am visiting a loved one, but this was by far one of the most unique cemeteries I have ever seen.
 So we took a little stroll through it.

-Then we found our way up to the Hohensalzburg, which is a large fortress perched at the top of a mountain.
+Then we found our way up to the Hohensalzburg, which is a large fortress perched at the top of a mountain and is one of Salzbur’s main attractions.
 The best way to reach the fortress is by riding the funicular from Festungsgasse.
 From the top it offers some of the best views of Salzburg.
 Naturally, we had to do the tour which I found incredibly boring because you had to rent audio guides rather than have a real tour guide.
 I loose focus easily with this things.
 But thanks to my tour guide book, I learned that this fortress was built in the 11th century during the wars between the Holy Roman Empire and the Papacy for the archbishops whenever they felt threatened.